Looking for your enough?

 After all expenses, compared to an average of highly similar assets that includes dividends or interest income, over the short and long term.
 If you wish to see investment performance that is also net of any sub-advisor fees, please contact me.

 I have an MBA.
 I have held management accounting and auditing credentials in the past.
 I am actively pursuing what I consider to be the benchmark financial planning credential.
-I have completed the education and plan to take the exam in 2019.
-I anticipate completing the necessary experience hours in 2021.
+I have completed the education and plan to take the exam in late 2021.
+I anticipate completing the necessary experience hours in 2022.

 Equities on average have historically returned between 9% and 10%.
 Inflation consumes 2-3%, taxes perhaps 3%, and fees hopefully less than 0.5%, which leaves 3-4%.
 This is why I believe strongly in lower cost investing philosophies and why I advocate for saving early, often, and preferably in accounts that grow tax-deferred.